Highly skilled & loyal workforce

 Our local economy is worth over 2 billion and contributes to the largest in the South West.
 North Devon’s productivity levels have grown faster than the national average, due in no small part to the loyal, flexible and skilled workforce – around one third of the population is educated to degree level or equivalent.

-Labour costs are particularly competitive in North Devon and Torridge, and coupled with significantly lower rateable values for office space, retail premises and factories; you can see what great value for money the
+Labour costs are particularly competitive in North Devon and Torridge, and coupled with significantly lower rateable values for office space, retail premises and factories; you can see what great value for money the area offers.

 Space to grow